-Jessica Yeomans has lived and worked in Teton county for 16 years as a coach, counselor, teacher, restorative justice coordinator, and mom.
+Jessica Yeomans has lived and worked in Teton county for 16 years as an integrative nutrition coach, counselor, teacher, restorative justice coordinator, wife and mom.
 She firmly believes in the importance of having a strong community of women.
 Jess loves working with girls so they may grow into their best courageous, confident, curious, crazy, shy, unique, artistic, giving, talented, and wonderful selves.